-Cante – Singing, also used to describe the different styles of flamenco when used in context such as: cante chico, cante grande or jondo, and cante intermedio.
+Cante – Singing, also used to describe the different styles of flamenco when used in a context such as cante chico, cante grande or jondo, and cante intermedio.

 Cante Chico – One of the three main stylistic families of flamenco, Cante chico has a lighter and more upbeat mood.
 Themes are often of love and happiness.
 Forms include bulerías, alegrías, and flamenco tangos.

-Cantes Libres – A free form of flamenco music in which melody plays an important part, while rhythm and metre seemingly do not apply.
-In many cases these songs grew out of more traditional, rhythmic flamenco music, evolving into pure melodies.
+Cantes Libres – A free form of flamenco music in which melody plays an important and the unique part, while rhythm and meter seemingly do not appear.
+In fact, the singing has a defined harmonic rhythm, but in many cases these songs grew out of more traditional, rhythmic flamenco music, evolving into pure melodies.